 In July 1999, Chief Phillip M. Prasifka was appointed and served until August 2017.

-In August 2017, Eddie Burns Sr., was appointed as Director of Public Safety and currently oversees both the Police and Fire Departments.
+In August 2017, Eddie Burns Sr., was appointed as Director of Public Safety and oversaw both the Police and Fire Departments.